Baystation12/Baystation12-Lore/The Skrell.md

 **The Language**

-The Skrell language can be best described as a series of hums, warbles, or croaks, while they would not make sense to other species it can display a wide variety of emotion and meaning that English cannot.
+The Skrell language can be best described as a series of hums, warbles, or croaks, while they would not make sense to other species it can display a wide variety of emotion and meaning that Galactic Common cannot.

 With other languages such as Sol Common, Skrell take on the accent of the person who taught them the language.